Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-11/setting-up-ci-cd-pipelines-for-azure-app-service-and-aks-using-azure-devops-2.md

 ## Overview of the Pipeline

-The CI/CD pipeline will consist of the following key stages:
+The CI/CD pipeline for deploying to AKS will include:

 1. **Build Stage:** Similar to the previous setup, each application is built in parallel to produce artifacts.
 2. **Push to ACR:** Docker images are created from the build artifacts and pushed to Azure Container Registry.